 This booklet is split into sections to help you find what you need.
 You do not have to read it from start to finish.
-You can use the contents list to help you.
+You can use the contents list on page 3 to help you.
 It is fine to skip parts of the booklet.
 You can always come back to them when you feel ready.

-At the end of the booklet there are details of other organisations that can help.
-We also include and explain some template documents you can use to organise your wishes.
-These documents are also free to download at be.macmillan.org.uk
+On pages 82 to 89, there are details of other organisations that can help.
+We also include and explain some template documents you can use to organise your wishes (pages 69 to 73).
+There are copies of these documents in the pocket at the back of this booklet, and they are also free to download at orders.macmillan.org.uk There is also space to write down questions and notes for your doctor or nurse (pages 90 to 92).